Fission of relativistic nuclei with fragment excitation and reorientation

-In the ablation stage, the primary fragment excitation energy is calculated from the particle-hole energies of the configuration relative to its ground state \cite{HufnerPRC12.1888,GAIMARD1991709,CarlsonPRC.51.252}.
-The density of excited states $\rho(E_x ,Z_F,A_F)$ results from the counting of all combinations of holes consistent with the charge and mass numbers of the fragment, leading to the excitation cross sections, ${d\sigma/ d E_x} = \rho(E_x ,Z_F,A_F) \sigma(Z_{F},N_{F})$ \cite{HufnerPRC12.1888,GAIMARD1991709,CarlsonPRC.51.252}.
-The de-excitation process, leading to nucleon emission, light-charged particles, photon emission, and intermediate-mass fragments (IMFs), as well as fission products, is obtained using the Ewing-Weisskopf model, incorporated in the ABLA07 code \cite{aleks2009abla07}.
-The separation energies and emission barriers for charged particles are accounted for using the 2016 atomic mass evaluation from 2016 \cite{ame2016a} and the Bass potential \cite{bass}, respectively.
-Fission yields are calculated following the dynamical picture reported in Refs. \cite{JURADO2003186,JURADO200514} benchmarked in several works by comparison with isotopic distributions of fission fragments measured in spallation and fragmentation reactions with relativistic nuclei.
+The primary fragment excitation energy is calculated from the particle-hole energies of the configuration relative to its ground state.
+The density of excited states $\rho(E_x ,Z_F,A_F)$ results from the counting of all combinations of holes consistent with the charge and mass numbers of the fragment, yielding excitation cross sections ${d\sigma/ d E_x} = \rho(E_x ,Z_F,A_F) \sigma(Z_{F},N_{F})$ \cite{HufnerPRC12.1888,GAIMARD1991709,CarlsonPRC.51.252}.
+The de-excitation process (ablation) leading to emission of nucleons, light-charged particles, photons, intermediate-mass fragments (IMFs), and fission products, is obtained using the Ewing-Weisskopf model, incorporated in the ABLA07 code \cite{aleks2009abla07}.
+Separation energies and emission barriers for charged particles are accounted for using the 2016 atomic mass evaluation \cite{ame2016a} and the Bass potential \cite{bass}, respectively.
+Fission yields are calculated following the dynamical picture reported in Refs. \cite{JURADO2003186,JURADO200514} which has been benchmarked in several works by comparison with isotopic distributions of fission fragments measured in spallation and fragmentation reactions with relativistic nuclei.

-The central idea of this Letter is that all relevant cross sections can be reliably calculated with existing reaction formalisms, but with inclusion of post-excitation and decay of the primary fragments not included in previously published models.
-Reorientation of fragments due to the final state interaction with the target's Coulomb field and the sudden removal of nucleons leads to an alignment and modification of the angular momentum of the fragments before scission.
+The central idea of the present work is that all relevant cross sections can be reliably calculated with existing reaction formalisms, but with the additional inclusion of post-excitation and decay of the primary fragments missing in previously published models.
+The reorientation of fragments due to the final state interaction with the Coulomb field of the target and the sudden removal of nucleons also leads to an alignment and modification of the angular momentum of the fragments before scission.
+Reorientation refers to multiple Coulomb excitation changing magnetic substates and also changing total angular momentum \cite{alder:1956:RMP}.